 Twelve other short stories or novellas are also connected: one from Enterprise Logs (which shares references among several connected novels), one from The Brave and the Bold duology (which ties into the Gorkon series), two from New Frontier: No Limits (which ties-in to the New Frontier series), six from Tales of the Dominion War (which ties into four Lit-verse series), and two from Seven Deadly Sins (which ties into two other Lit-verse series.)

-Twelve novels in other series crossover with The Next Generation: SCE: Many Splendors, New Frontier: House of Cards, SCE: The Belly of the Beast, Deep Space Nine: Avatar Book 1, Deep Space Nine: Avatar Book 2, SCE: The Art of the Deal, SCE: Remembrance of Things Past Book 1, SCE: Remembrance of Things Past Book 2, Department of Temporal Investigations: Watching the Clock, Prometheus: Fire With Fire, Prometheus: The Root of All Rage, and Deep Space Nine: The Missing.
+Sixteen novels in other series crossover with The Next Generation: SCE: Many Splendors, New Frontier: House of Cards, SCE: The Belly of the Beast, Deep Space Nine: Avatar Book 1, Deep Space Nine: Avatar Book 2, SCE: The Art of the Deal, SCE: Remembrance of Things Past Book 1, SCE: Remembrance of Things Past Book 2, Titan: Taking Wing, Articles of the Federation, Department of Temporal Investigations: Watching the Clock, Typhon Pact: Rough Beasts of Empire, Prometheus: Fire With Fire, Prometheus: The Root of All Rage, Deep Space Nine: The Missing, and Prometheus: In the Heart of Chaos.
 Several comics are connected by the Telepathy War crossover event (which ties into the Starfleet Academy series.)

 Also included are the stories from The Sky's the Limit and the Slings and Arrows miniseries, (both of which contain stories which share references with the A Time To... series.)
 Various references in parts of the Wildstorm Star Trek Special, the DC Specials #2-3, Unlimited #1, #4, and #8, and the anthology New Worlds, New Civilizations connect The Next Generation stories from those works.